humanmade/altis-dev-tools/docs/testing-with-codeception.md

 ### Available modules

 Altis' Codeception integration comes bundled with the [`wp-browser` library](https://github.com/lucatume/wp-browser), which provides additional modules to simplify testing WordPress applications.
-Altis pre-configures these modules via the zero-config installation, so you don't need to manually configure them unless you need to override some of the default values, which you can do via test suite configuration, eg:
+Altis pre-configures these modules via the zero-config installation, so you don't need to manually configure them unless you need to override some of the default values, which you can do via test suite configuration, e.g.:

 ```yml
 # acceptance.suite.yml